afrechtoasta/myPortfolio/manual.md

 ![Figure 3](https://github.com/user-attachments/assets/2b90e7dd-40c9-4fe7-9b9a-976212b54be3)
 *Figure 3*

-Oftentimes when you are about to click a link, in the bottom left of your browser you’ll see what exactly the link is.
+Oftentimes when you are about to click a link, in the bottom left of your browser, you’ll see what exactly the link is.
 In *Figure 2* I’m on The Sims Resource (TSR) hovering over a pair of earrings I want for my game, clicking on this would take me to another page, but what is the said page?
 Well, in the bottom corner you’ll see the URL, which *Figure 3* provides a close up of.

 ---